-Birthdays- Parents desiring to bring treats for their child's birthday should coordinate the event with the teacher.
+Birthdays - Parents desiring to bring treats for their child's birthday should coordinate the event with the teacher.
 Please consider safety and allergies when bringing food to share with other students.
 If a private party is planned outside of school, please do not bring party invitations to be distributed unless every child or every child of the same gender is to receive one.

-Campus Visits- All parents and visitors must check in with the school office and wear a visitor's badge while in the building.
+Campus Visits - All parents and visitors must check in with the school office, submit their ID for a quick background check, and wear a visitor's badge while in the building.
 Alumni and non-ICS students are allowed to visit with permission from an administrator at appropriate times and must adhere to guidelines of the ICS Family Handbook.

-Conferences- Parent/teacher conferences are scheduled twice during the school year.
+Conferences - Parent/teacher conferences are scheduled twice during the school year.
 If you have concerns about your child that require a longer discussion, or if you need to discuss your child at other times during the school year, please feel free to call or email to make an appointment with the teacher(s).
 Teachers' contact information is available on the school website and RenWeb.

-Field Trips- Students may participate in field trips throughout the school year.
+Field Trips - Students may participate in field trips throughout the school year.
 Most field trip costs are covered through tuition.
 If there is an additional cost, parents will be notified in advance.
 Parents may be asked to assist with transportation.
+Parents wishing to drive and/or chaperone the trip must complete a fingerprint background check with the school.
 The dress code and procedures for field trips will be established by the supervising teachers or coaches.

-Lockers- The combinations of any personally provided locks must be submitted to the HS/MS Office.
+Lockers - The combinations of any personally provided locks must be submitted to the HS/MS Office.
 The administration reserves the right to inspect any locker at any time.
 Decorations used inside a locker must be consistent with the values of ICS.
 It is the responsibility of the student to keep all valuables locked safely away.

-Lost & Found- Misplaced items will be put in a lost and found area.
+Lost & Found - Misplaced items will be put in a lost and found area.
 Unclaimed items will be given away at specified times which will be communicated through the weekly email.

-Medication- If a student needs to take medication during the school day, parents must complete a Medication Permission Form, available at the office or on the website.
+Medication - If a student needs to take medication during the school day, parents must complete a Medication Permission Form, available at the office or on the website.
 Medication should be sent to the office with the form.
 The school will not dispense prescribed or over-the-counter medication without the proper form and the labeled medicine provided by the parent.
 All medicine should be in its original package.
 Students are not to take medication at any time without a completed permission form on file.